This post may contain affiliate links. Please read our disclosure policy.

 Almond Joy Cookies Ingredients + Key Notes

-Vanilla & Coconut Extracts – Vanilla rounds the flavor, while coconut extract boosts that classic candy-bar taste.
+Vanilla & Coconut Extracts – Vanilla rounds out the flavors while coconut extract boosts the coconut flavor without overpowering the cookies.

 ⭐ Pro Tips